SymfonyCasts/api-platform/sfcasts/ep2-security/previous-object.md

 # ACL & previousObject

-Via the `access_control` on the `PUT` operation, we were pretty easily able to make sure that only the *owner* of this `CheeseListing` can edit it.
+Via the `access_control` on the `PUT` operation, we were able to make sure that only the *owner* of this `CheeseListing` can edit it.
 If you aren't the owner, access denied!
-We asserted that in our test.
+We assert that in our test.

 Now...
-I'm going to *trick* the security system.
-We're logged in as `user2@example.com` but the `CheeseListing` we're trying to update is owned by `user1@example.com`... which is why we're ultimately getting the `403` status code.
+I'm going to *trick* the security system!
+We're logged in as `user2@example.com` but the `CheeseListing` we're trying to update is owned by `user1@example.com`... which is why we're getting the `403` status code.

-But, at least for now, we've configured the serialization groups to allow for the `owner` field to be *updated* via the PUT request.
+Right now, we've configured the serialization groups to allow for the `owner` field to be *updated* via the PUT request.
+That might sound odd, but it could be useful for admin users to be able to do this.
+But... this complicates things *beautifully*!
 Let's try changing the `owner` field to `/api/users/` then `$user2->getId()`.

-Clearly, this should *not* be allowed.
-But if you move over and run the test:
+Clearly, this should *not* be allowed: the user that *doesn't* own this `CheeseListing` is trying to edit it and... make themselves the owner!
+Naughty!

+But... try the test:

 ```terminal-silent
 php bin/phpunit --filter=testUpdateCheeseListing
 ```

-The test fails!
+It fails!
 We expected a `403` status code but got `200`!
 What?

-I mentioned a bit earlier that when a request comes in, API Platform goes through three steps in this order.
-First it deserializes the JSON into the `CheeseListing` object.
+I mentioned a earlier that when a request comes in, API Platform goes through three steps in a specific order.
+First it deserializes the JSON and updates the `CheeseListing` object.
 Second it applies our `access_control` security and *third* it executes our validation rules.

 See the problem?
 By the time API Platform processes our `access_control`, this `object` has been updated!
-Its owner has *already* been changed.
-I mean, it hasn't been updated in the database of course, but the object in memory has the *new* owner, which causes access to be granted.
+Its owner has *already* been changed!
+I mean, it hasn't been updated in the database yet, but the object in memory has the *new* owner.
+This causes access to be granted.
+Gasp!

 ## Hello previous_object

 There are two solutions to this depending on your API Platform version.

-In API Platform 2.4, instead of `object`, use `previous_object`.
-Very simply:
+In API Platform 2.4 - that's our version - instead of `object`, use `previous_object`.
-`previous_object` is the `CheeseListing` *before* the JSON is processed and `object` is the `CheeseListing` *after* the JSON has been deserialized.
+Very simply: `previous_object` is the `CheeseListing` *before* the JSON is processed and `object` is the `CheeseListing` *after* the JSON has been deserialized.

 In API Platform 2.5, you'll do something different: use the new `security` option instead of `access_control`.
-It's just that simple: `security` and `access_control` work identically, except that `security` runs *before* the object is updated from the JSON.
+It's just that simple: `security` and `access_control` work identically, except that `security` runs *before* the object is updated from the posted data.
 There's also another option called `security_post_denormalize` if you want to run a security check *after* deserialization.
 In that case, the `object` variable is the *updated* object.

 Phew!
 For us on API Platform 2.4, as soon as we change to `previous_object`... it should work!
-Try the tests:
+Try the test:

 ```terminal-silent
 php bin/phpunit --filter=testUpdateCheeseListing
 ```

-Scroll up... yes!
-All better.
+Scroll up... all better!

 ## access_control on User

-Ok, we've got really nice `access_control` now for `CheeseListing`.
-Let's repeat this for our `User`... because we don't have *any* access control stuff here now.
+Now that we've got a rock-solid set of `access_control` for `CheeseListing`, let's repeat this for `User`... because we don't have *any* access control stuff here now.

 Start by saying `itemOperations={}`.
-For the `get` operation... let's steal an `access_control` from my `CheeseListing`.
-Let's see... to be able to fetch a single User, let's say that you need to at least be logged in to fetch another user's data.
+For the `get` operation... let's steal an `access_control` from `CheeseListing`.
+Let's see... to be able to fetch a single User, let's say that you need to at *least* be logged in.
 So, `ROLE_USER`.

 For the `put` operation, you're probably going to need to be logged in and... you should probably only be able to update your *own* record.
 Use `is_granted('ROLE_USER') and object == user`.

-In this case, because we're not checking a specific property, we can safely use `object` instead of `previous_object`.
+In this case, because we're not checking a specific property, we can safely use `object` instead of `previous_object`: you can send data to change a specific property... but not the entire object.

 Finally, for `delete`, let's say that you can only delete a `User` if you're an
 admin: `access_control` looking for `ROLE_ADMIN`.

 Cool!
-Time for `collectionOperations`.
-For `get`, let's say that you need to be logged in... and for `post`, for *creating* a `User`, that's registration!
-Put nothing here: anonymous users need to be able to do this.
+Next, `collectionOperations`!
+For `get`, let's say that you need to be logged in... and for `post`, for *creating* a `User`... hey, that's registration!
+Put nothing here: this must be available to anonymous users.

 Very nice!
 We could create some tests for this, but now that we're getting comfortable... and because these access rules are still *fairly* simple, I'll skip it and test once manually.

 Go refresh the docs to do that.
 And... syntax error!
-I am *super* lazy with my commas.
+Wow, I'm *super* lazy with my commas.
 Try it again.
-My web debug toolbar tells me we're *not* logged in.
+My web debug toolbar tells me that I am *not* logged in.
 So if we try the GET collection operation...
 401 status code.
 Perfect!

 ## Top (Resource) Level accessControl